Abishang21/Aircraft-Risks-Analysis/README.md

 - Cessna and Piper aircraft have the highest number of accidents over the years, with Cessna leading significantly

-- The number of accidents has gone down over the years.
+- Accidents peaked between 1980-2000 but have declined due to improved safety regulations even though certain makes still pose risks.

-- 67 flying dutchman,a.h gettings,abc, Abernathy,777 and few others have remained to be the safest aircrafts over the years.
+- 67 flying dutchman,a.h gettings,abc, Abernathy,777 and few others have remained to be the safest aircrafts over the years as they have low number of acidents

 ![Visualization: Accident prone Aircraft rates by Years](https://github.com/Abishang21/Projects/blob/master/Images/3.jpg)